StephenELevy/Cryptocurrencies/README.md

 *   Read in crypto_data.csv and build DataFrame named "crypto_df"
 *   Keep only rows where the "IsTrading" column is "True" in DataFrame.
-*   Keep only rows that have values in the "Algorith" column in DataFrame.
+*   Keep only rows that have values in the "Algorithm" column in DataFrame.
 *   Drop the "IsTrading" column from DataFrame.
 *   Check for "null values (NaN) in rows in DataFrame.
 *   Drop rows containing NaN values in DataFrame.